The skills to more assertively identify and sell through ideas will want to buy – without feeling like a salesperson.

-Implement new systems and tools to more methodically increase your odds of winning every pitch.
+Implement innovative new systems and tools to more methodically increase your odds of winning every pitch.

-Better command the room with more powerful decks and dynamic presentation skills.
+Better command the room and sell through bigger ideas with more persuasive decks and dynamic presentation skills.

-Secure more revenue by applying a set of methods that will give you the edge with your day to day client proposals and negotiations.
+Secure more revenue by applying new skills that will provide the edge with day-to-day client estimates, proposals and negotiations.